BUPT-GAMMA/GammaGL/docs/source/notes/installation.rst

 .. note::
    * For tensorflow, any latest stable version is supported.
-   * For pytorch, any latest stable version is supported.
+   * For pytorch, version 1.10 is supported.
    * For paddlepaddle, any latest stable version is supported.
    * For mindspore, GammaGL only support version 1.6.1, GPU-CUDA 11.1 and python 3.7.5.